Yash16p/excel-interviewer-agent/README.md

 - **Audio not playing**
   - gTTS requires internet; ensure connectivity
   - Click once in the page to allow audio autoplay if the browser blocks it
+- **Webcam not detected**
+  - Browser must allow camera permissions for the site
+  - Some corporate browsers restrict getUserMedia; try another browser
 - **Imports failing**
   - Ensure `pip install -r requirements.txt` completed successfully
 - **Charts/PDF issues**